MarsicoFL/mispitools/README.md

     ## M-T1 0.05625 0.0375 0.046875 0.028125 0.01875
     ## M-T0 0.09375 0.0625 0.078125 0.046875 0.03125

-This could be counterintuitive, because there are population frequencies, but T1 and T0 values depends on MP age and error rate.
+This could be counterintuitive, because there are population frequencies, and the population parameters remains the same in both cases.
+But T1 and T0 values depends on MP age and error rate.
 In the same way, MP conditioned probabilities could be computed.
 Again, we first see the documentation: